cr0wnctf/cr0wnctf.github.io/_posts/2018-11-29-seccon_ghostkingdom.markdown

 ![upload]({{site.url}}/images/seccon18/convert.png)

-This is just a random JPG I had in my downloads folder form another CTF we competed in.
+This is just a random JPG I had in my downloads folder from another CTF we competed in.
 Bonus points if you know which CTF it was ;).

 Now the really interesting thing here is the "convert" link.
 I mean it will be, it's the only other thing on the page apart from "back" so that's a bit of a pointless statement.
 But what I really mean is that "converting" an image is a _very_ strong indicator that we're dealing with an ImageTragick style exploit.
 Since that's triggered by user controlled input into an ImageMagick command, which `convert` is one of.